 The members of WGU’s Course Faculty are subject matter experts who support students as they engage specific sections of the WGU curriculum.
 Their experience and training is specific to the courses they support.
 They are knowledgeable and can address any issue that might arise related to a course, a learning resource, or an assessment.
 Specifically, Course Mentors:

-The type and intensity of instructional support varies based upon the needs of each student in a particular course, from help with specific questions that arise to more fully engaged tutorial support.
+The type and intensity of instructional support varies based on the needs of each student in a particular course, from help with specific questions that arise to more fully engaged tutorial support.

 Program faculty at WGU are academic experts who can serve in multiple roles, including as program managers, assessment and curriculum developers, and academic program council members.
 Specifically:

 These faculty members work alongside the Course Mentors and Student Mentors to facilitate student learning and success.

 Evaluators are subject matter experts tasked with reviewing assessment submissions in a fair and unbiased manner to determine if competency has been demonstrated.
 As established professionals within their fields, they bring years of hands-on experience and training to the position.
 Specifically, they: